ansys/pyturbowizard/doc/ConfigFile.md

   - Specify the numeric settings.
   - Available functions:
     - ```"numerics_defaults"```: Fluent default settings.
-    - ```"numerics_bp_tn_2305"```: Turbo best practice settings from May 2023 with Fluent default discretization schemes and Green-Gauss node-based gradient discretization scheme.
+    - ```"numerics_bp_tn_2305"```: Turbo best practice settings from May 2023 with the Fluent default discretization schemes and the Green-Gauss node-based gradient discretization scheme.
 This is the default.
     - ```"numerics_bp_tn_2305_lsq"```: Turbo best practice settings from May 2023 with the LSQ gradient discretization scheme.
     - ```"numerics_bp_all_2305"```: Turbo best practice settings from May 2023 with all discretization schemes explicitly set to second order.
     - ```"numerics_defaults_pseudo_timestep"```: Default numerics with pseudo-transient vp-coupling.